Jim Brooks, Director

 Financial aid offers are made in accordance with federal regulations and university policies.
 Some awards are tentative if selected for verification and may be revised after a review of federal income tax information.

 Graduate and Law Students

-The Office of Student Financial Aid and Scholarships determines eligibility and the amount of assistance that may be received from the Federal Perkins Loan, Federal Direct Stafford Loan, Federal Direct Graduate PLUS Loan, the Federal Work-Study programs, and the UO Work-Study Program.
+The Office of Student Financial Aid and Scholarships determines eligibility and the amount of assistance that may be received from the Federal Perkins Loan, Federal Direct Loan, Federal Direct Graduate PLUS Loan, and the Federal Work-Study programs.
 Offers are made in accordance with federal regulations and university policies.

 Notification of Financial Aid